What’s the difference between for-profit and not-for-profit health funds?

 Did you know that in Australia there are both for-profit and not-for-profit health funds?
 It might be something else to consider when you are choosing which private health policy to take.
 While both types of funds have plenty of similarities, there are distinct differences that might influence your final decision.
 This is because they operate under distinct models that can alter your premiums, offer more (or fewer) benefits and even influence their level of customer service.

 You’ve come to the right place to learn about all the key features of both for-profit and not-for-profit health funds.
-So whether you’re in search of affordability, transparency or a commitment to community goals, here’s what you need to know about both types of funds.
+So whether you’re in search of affordability, transparency or a commitment to community goals, here’s what you need to know about both types of health funds.

 What is the difference between a for-profit and not-for-profit health fund?